Tigerryttaren/M7002E-Computer-Graphics/src/assignment4/README.md

 ##### Command Palette
 The way the user controls his environment is through objects.
 Pick one up, use the **USE** key and watch something happen.
 Rinse, and repeat.

+### Possible Extra Features Implemented
+#### Proximity-Based Events
+When the player approaches the door, he will trigger a proximity based event.

+#### Proximity-Based Audio
+Also, when the player approaches the door, he will trigger a proximity-based aound effect.
+Try and approach PAL9001 in the wall and he'll talk to you.

 ### Instructions
 #### Moving the Player